ToruNiina/libasd/README.md

 ```

 Note: It simply ignore the channel information because header format does not
 depend on channel number.
+You can set channel number as unrealistic value here,
+but it is not recommended because it is confusing.

 ### How it contains data?

-You may think that libasd contains a frame using an array of arrays.
+You may think that libasd contains a frame as an array of arrays.

 ```cpp
 typedef std::int16_t            pixel_type;